JanssenProject/jans/docs/script-catalog/agama/inboundID/README.md

 #### Set configuration parameters

-- Create a json file like the below.
+- Create a JSON file like the below.
 Replace data in the placeholders appropriately:

     ```
     [{